-☐ Is a plan in place for attempting to re-contact unresponsive landowners in areas where communication risks are elevated?
+☐ Is a plan in place for attempting to re-contact unresponsive landowners in

 VI.
 ADJACENT OPERATOR COORDINATION

 The AOR regulations in §§78.73(c) and 78a.73(c) require operators completing hydraulic fracturing activities to notify adjacent operators with offset wells that penetrate the zone of hydraulic fracturing influence.
 The intent of these sections is to facilitate the necessary level of coordination between operators in order to mitigate risk and ensure the integrity, safety, and continued viability of assets.